lxc/incus/doc/api-extensions.md

 when used with virtual machines.
 It sets the NVIDIA GPUDirect P2P clique ID (0 to 15) advertised to the guest driver, allowing peer-to-peer DMA between GPUs passed through to the same virtual machine when they share a clique ID.

+## `authorization_scriptlet_claims`

+This adds a `Claims` field to the `details` argument of the authorization scriptlet, holding the validated OIDC token claims of the client as a dictionary.
+This allows writing rules based on claims such as `groups`.